mbarker84/css-irl/src/pages/a-modern-front-end-workflow.md

 ## NPM

 Installing Node also installs [NPM](https://www.npmjs.com/) (Node Package Manager).
-This is basically a huge library of open source Javascript development tools that anyone can publish to.
+This is basically a huge library of open source Javascript development tools (or packages) that anyone can publish to.
 We have direct access to this library of tools and (for better or worse!) can install any of them in our projects to help us with development tasks.

 ### NPM or Yarn?